Gas and star formation in satellites of Milky Way analogs: Discussion

 \subsection{Star formation rates}

 The fit between H$\alpha$ and NUV-derived SFR estimates in Figure~\ref{fig:SFR_comp} shows that although the two metrics mostly agree, there is a slight tendency for H$\alpha$ to underpredict the SFR relative to NUV at low SFRs and the reverse at high SFRs.
-An similar trend was first noted for galaxies with low SF activity ($\mathrm{SFR} \lesssim 0.1~\mathrm{M_\odot\,yr^{-1}}$) in \citet{Lee+2009}.
+A similar trend was first noted for galaxies with low SF activity ($\mathrm{SFR} \lesssim 0.1~\mathrm{M_\odot\,yr^{-1}}$) in \citet{Lee+2009}.
 Even though that work used FUV (which is more directly comparable to H$\alpha$) rather than NUV, the slope that we fitted is consistent within the uncertainties. \citet{Lee+2009} also performed a thorough accounting of all conceivable sources of this discrepancy, but concluded that no one factor could explain it, with the possible exception of a varying stellar initial mass function.
 We have few detections in the low SFR regime and further investigation of this offset is beyond the scope of this paper.

 When the SSFRs of the SAGA satellites were investigated in Figure~\ref{fig:SSFR}, there were no objects with clearly elevated SF.
-In particular, we note that none of the four satellites that appear to be currently undergoing RPS have elevated SSFRs.
+In particular, we note that none of the four satellites that appear to be currently undergoing RPS have elevated SSFRs, nor do they show any obvious signs of fronts of SF.
 This suggests that ram pressure experienced by these satellites is insufficient to produce the compression-induced waves of SF sometimes seen in higher mass galaxies undergoing RPS \citep[e.g.][]{Gavazzi+1995,Vulcani+2018,Boselli+2021}.
-This finding is consistent with other work that has found that this type of SFR-enhancement is ineffective in galaxy groups \citep[e.g.][]{Vulcani+2021,Roberts+2021}, presumably because of the lower density of the intergalactic medium.
+This finding is consistent with other work that has found that this type of SFR-enhancement is ineffective in galaxy groups \citep[e.g.][]{Vulcani+2021,Roberts+2021}, presumably because of the lower density of the intergalactic medium and the lower velocities involved.

-In Figure~\ref{fig:SSFR} we also saw that there is a downturn in the SSFR of the \hi-detected satellites at small host--satellite separation ($D_\mathrm{proj} \lesssim 100$~kpc).
+In Figure~\ref{fig:SSFR} we also saw that there is a downturn in the SSFR of the \hi-detected satellites at small (projected) host--satellite separation ($D_\mathrm{proj} \lesssim 100$~kpc).
 In Figure~\ref{fig:gas_frac_SSFR} we show that this is likely a result of the suppressed gas fractions at small projected separations.
 At approximately a gas fraction of unity there is a sharp drop in SSFR of around 0.5~dex.
 Despite \hi \ not being the direct fuel for SF, this transition is so marked that there is only one SAGA object with a gas fraction below unity and $\log \mathrm{SSFR/yr^{-1}} > -10.5$.

 To verify that this transition is a feature specific to satellites, we drew a random selection of ALFALFA galaxies from the \citet{Durbala+2020} catalog that is 10 times the size of our SAGA sample, but matched in terms of its distribution of stellar masses.\footnote{Here we used the \citet{Taylor+2011} stellar mass estimates and the GALEX NUV SFR estimates from \citet{Durbala+2020}.} Unsurprisingly we see that the ALFALFA sample extends to higher SFR and gas fraction values.
 This is a predominantly a field galaxy population \citep[e.g.][]{Guo+2017,Jones+2020} and its intrinsic \hi-selection favors gas-rich galaxies.
 However, crucially we see a smooth extension of the main relation between gas fraction and SSFR below a $\log M_\mathrm{HI}/M_\ast = 1$ where there are no SAGA satellite galaxies, suggesting that this disconnect is not merely a feature of the relationship, but rather that it is specific to satellites.
 The sharpness of this transition also suggests that it is the underlying cause of the trend seen in Figure~\ref{fig:SSFR}, rather than there being a direct correspondence between host--satellite separation and SSFR, e.g. as a result of strong tidal interactions.